TencentAILabHealthcare/scpDeconv/ReadMe.md

 ## Time Cost

-Taking demo murine_cellline data (4000 pseudo-samples) and default parameters as an example, typical running time on a "normal" desktop computer is about 3 minutes.
+Taking demo murine_cellline data (1000 pseudo-target-samples) and default parameters as an example, typical running time on a "normal" desktop computer is about 3 minutes.

 ## Disclaimer